VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -http.pathPrefix string
     	An optional prefix to add to all the paths handled by http server.
 For example, if '-http.pathPrefix=/foo/bar' is set, then all the http requests will be handled on '/foo/bar/*' paths.
 This may be useful for proxied requests.
 See https://www.robustperception.io/using-external-urls-and-proxies-with-prometheus
   -http.shutdownDelay duration
     	Optional delay before http server shutdown.
-During this delay, the servier returns non-OK responses from /health page, so load balancers can route new requests to other servers
+During this delay, the server returns non-OK responses from /health page, so load balancers can route new requests to other servers
   -httpAuth.password string
     	Password for HTTP Basic Auth.
 The authentication is disabled if -httpAuth.username is empty -httpAuth.username string